Numerous programs and initiatives enhance science education for students at Carnegie Mellon and beyond.

 A Mellon College of Science education prepares our graduates to thrive in the 21st-century scientific and social world they will face and shape.
 Our innovative Core Education fosters student growth in four dimensions—scholar, professional, citizen, and person—to give students a multi-dimensional undergraduate experience.

-The Health Professions Program provides preparation and advising for students from a wide variety of majors across the university to help them pursue interests in medicine, dentistry, and other health-related professions.
+Another cross-college initiative, HPP provides preparation and advising for students from a wide variety of majors across the university to help them pursue interests in medicine, dentistry, and other health-related professions.

 Online Resources to Enhance Science Teaching and Learning

 Genetics Cognitive Tutor provides support for student problem solving, based on cognitive models of student learning, to make genetics accessible to all students.